adamsteeber/rmrk-spec/extrinsics/README.md

-# RMRK.app Extrinsic-based Specifications and Standards
+# RMRK Extrinsic-based Specifications and Standards

 This directory hosts extrinsic-based standards for creating and interacting with [RMRK.app](https://rmrk.app) NFTs.